opentargets/genetics-gold-standards/README.md

 1. "expert curated": association curated by an expert
 2. "functional experimental": association inferred from experimental alteration (intervention), e.g. CRISPR editing
-3. "functional obser  vational": association inferred from observational evidence, e.g. correlation with quantitative trait such as eQTL or pQTL
+3. "functional observational": association inferred from observational evidence, e.g. correlation with quantitative trait such as eQTL or pQTL
 4. "drug": association inferred from known drug target-indication pairs

 ### How to submit a new gold standard